 Jo Ho is an accomplished storyteller, actress, and drama instructor.
 The year 2018-19 marks 30 years of storytelling for Ho.
 In 1989, she created the storytelling company to delight all ages with collections of folktales, fairytales, holiday stories, and curriculum enhancement stories.
 She spins tales year round at preschools, elementary, libraries, museums, and festivals, including the Annual Historic Storytelling Festival in Atlanta, Georgia, The Bankoh Talk Story Festival in Honolulu, Louisiana’s Earth Day and Zippity Zoo Day, Kansas City’s Storytelling Celebration, the Kansas Storytelling Festival in Downs, KS, the Nebraska Storytelling Festival in Omaha, the Edina Elementary Schools in Minnesota, and performances across North and South Dakota.

 Ho was chosen as the Johnson County Libraries Performing Artist of the summer for 2005 and 2009 and was honored by KC Parent Magazine in July 09 as a top entertainer for children in the Greater Kansas City area.
 In September of 2010, Ho was honored as an Alumni Fellow from Dickinson University, in Dickinson, ND.

-Ho has developed fun and educational thematic programs for preschools, early elementary students, and also presents workshops for students and teachers.
+Ho has developed fun and educational thematic programs for preschools, early elementary students, and also presents workshops for students.
 She attributes her unique theatrical style of storytelling and lively workshops to her background in children’s theatre and musical theatre.

 She holds a Bachelor of Science Degree in Theatre/Speech from Dickinson State University, Dickinson, North Dakota.
 Although a native of North Dakota, Jo fondly calls “Kansas” her second “Home Sweet Home!”